-The Wageningen Forest and Nature Conservation Master programme focuses on the conservation and sustainable management of forest and nature, and the related international and national policies and societal processes.
+The master's programme Forest and Nature Conservation focuses on the conservation and sustainable management of forest and nature, and the related international and national policies and societal processes.
 As a result of this multifaceted approach, this study programme is interesting to both environmental science and social science students.
 You can choose from three specialisations: Policy and Society; Management; Ecology.

 International Development Studies and Social Geography (University of Amsterdam) shares common elements with the Wageningen MFN Policy and Society specialisation.
 We take a more integral and societal approach to forest- and nature management, addressing economics, management as well as policy and communication.
 Examples of study subjects are recreation, deforestation and certification of durably produced wood.

 Biology (University of Groningen, University of Amsterdam, Leiden University and Radboud University Nijmegen) shares common elements in their Ecology specialisation with the Wageningen MFN Ecology specialisation.
 The location of renowned research institutes like Alterra and the Netherlands Institute of Ecology (NIOO-KNAW) in Wageningen makes a significant difference: they offer students a wide range of thesis subjects and opportunities.
 Furthermore, the MFN Chair Groups focus more on fundamental societal research in relation to the application of forest and nature management.

 The Wageningen MFN management specialisation is unique in the Netherlands.
 Namely, aspects of wildlife, vegetation, forest management and forest ecology are integrated with environmental factors like soil type, water and decision-making processes.
 This also entails economics-, communication- and policy-related elements.